-Danish Speciesism: Understanding the underlying thought structure behind the Danish animal food industry
+Danish Speciesism: Understanding the mindset underpinning Denmark’s animal-based food industry

 Blog post by: Asmund Havsteen-Mikkelsen, MA & MFA Visual Artist.

-Since switching to a plant-based diet over four years ago, it has been painful to see the remains of dead animals in the shops.
-And after learning first-hand about the conditions in which they are raised and killed, I have been appalled by the apparent indifference Danes have towards the social order that allows this massive industrial killing of farm animals.
-Animals or animal products on the menu is the most natural thing in Denmark.
-Granted, before my own dietary change, I used to eat meat myself and knew how it was produced - but worried about other problems in society.
+Since switching to a vegan diet over four years ago, it has hurt to see pieces of dead animals in stores.
+After learning about their rearing and deaths, I’ve been shocked by the apparent indifference Danes have toward the social order that allows this vast industrial slaughter of farmed animals.
+Animals or animal products on the menu are taken for granted in Denmark.
+Admittedly, before my own diet change, I ate meat and knew how it was produced—but I worried about other societal issues.

-In my quest to get to the bottom of the thought structure that underpins this insane food system, I have written a book: Danish Speciesism.
+In my effort to get to the root of the mindset driving this insane food system, I wrote a book: Danish Speciesism.
 Danish Speciesism.

-Speciesism is a concept in animal ethics introduced by Australian philosopher Peter Singer, who published Animal Liberation in 1975.
-There is an entire chapter on the historical origins and current prevalence of speciesism.
+Speciesism is a concept in animal ethics introduced by Australian philosopher Peter Singer in his 1975 book Animal Liberation.
+It includes an entire chapter on the historical origin and present-day spread of speciesism.

-Singer believes that speciesism should be understood in the same way as racism and sexism: structural hierarchies where one party overrides the interests of another party, in this case discrimination based on race or gender.
-In speciesism, one species, in this case humans, overrides the interests of other species to live a life in accordance with their evolutionary needs and temporal possibilities.
-Industrially farmed animals, such as cows, pigs and chickens, are confined, deprived of their children, eggs or milk, cannot choose their own mates, and are killed long before they would naturally die.
-This is not in the best interest of the animals.
-Animal breeding, on the other hand, is in the interests of humans because we want to extract specific products from the animal.
-Speciesism is thus reflected in our ranking of animals - where our pets are at the top with privileges and access to our private homes, while the cow, pig and chicken are perceived as inferior species, even though, for example, pigs are smarter than both dogs and cats.
+Singer argues that speciesism should be understood like racism and sexism: structural hierarchies where one party dismisses the interests of another, based on race or gender.
+In speciesism, one species—in this case humans—overrides the interests of other species to live lives aligned with their evolutionary needs and temporal possibilities.
+Industrially farmed animals like cows, pigs, and chickens are confined, separated from their offspring, eggs, or milk, deprived of partner choice, and slaughtered far before their natural lifespan.
+This is not in the animals’ interest.
+Farming serves human interests—extracting specific animal products.
+Speciesism is evident in how we rank animals—our pets receive privileges and access to homes, while cows, pigs, and chickens are seen as inferior utility animals, even though pigs are smarter than many dogs and cats.

-Speciesism is therefore the thought structure that legitimizes this kind of mistreatment of farm animals and disregard for their fundamental interests.
-From what position can we confront speciesism?
-In my view, a reckoning should take place from a moral stance on whether it is legitimate to treat living, sentient beings in the way that industrial agriculture does.
-It's fundamentally about recognizing and respecting another living being as an individual and a body in its own right - whether it's a cow, pig or a chicken.
-Beings that have in no way chosen to be livestock or pose a threat to us.
-They are innocent victims of human speciesism in the same way that enslaved humans or women have been victims of man's lust for power.
+Speciesism is the mindset justifying this mistreatment of farm animals and dismissal of their fundamental interests.
+From what position can we challenge speciesism?
+To me, it must be on moral grounds questioning the legitimacy of treating sentient beings as industrial agriculture does.
+It fundamentally means recognizing and respecting another living being as an individual with a body in its own right—be it cow, pig, or chicken.
+These beings did not choose to be farmed nor threaten us.
+They are innocent victims of human speciesism, just as enslaved people or women have been victims of other oppressive power dynamics.

 What is speciesism?